A Message from H.E. Nicola Rosenblum

 The Australian High Commission has enjoyed friendly and warm relations with the Brunei Government, private sector and community for more than 30 years and I am honoured to have the opportunity to continue to build on this friendship.

-As Brunei’s neighbour in the Asia-Pacific, Australia is invested in the stability and growth of our region.
+As Brunei’s neighbour in the Indo-Pacific, Australia is invested in the security and prosperity of our region.
 We are pleased to work closely with Brunei in regional organisations, including the ASEAN Regional Forum and the East Asia Summit (EAS), to address the challenges and seize the opportunities present in this dynamic region.
-Through such agreements as the Regional Comprehensive Economic Partnership (RCEP) and the Trans-Pacific Partnership (TPP) our countries will work together to advance economic integration and cooperation.
+Through such agreements as the Regional Comprehensive Economic Partnership (RCEP) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) our countries will work together to advance economic integration and cooperation.

 Australia and Brunei are also bonded by a profound shared history built upon Borneo’s liberation by Australian forces at the conclusion of WWII.
-Today our Defence relationship remains strong, cultivated through regular military exercises, policy consultations, training and capacity building, and cooperation in regional and multilateral forums.
+Today our Defence relationship remains strong, cultivated through regular military exercises, policy dialogues, training and capacity building, and cooperation in regional and multilateral fora.